dagger/dagger/docs/v0.3/sdk/cue/use-cases/1219-go-docker-hub.md

 Dagger stands as a powerful CI/CD tool that works on any environment.

-For instance, you can use the [Dagger-Classic Go package](https://github.com/dagger/dagger/tree/main/pkg/universe.dagger.io/go) to control the whole CI/CD process, from testing to pushing into a remote registry.
+For instance, you can use the [CUE SDK Go package](https://github.com/dagger/dagger/tree/main/pkg/universe.dagger.io/go) to control the whole CI/CD process, from testing to pushing into a remote registry.

 :::tip